TRAILVIBER 9-Level Auto Incline Walking Pad

 Are there any walking pads with belts over 50 inches?

 Not in the under-desk category.
 Once you go above 50 inches the pad starts to overlap with full folding treadmills, which add a handrail and a higher price ($400+).
-The Sperax 3-in-1 at 49.6 inches is the longest true walking pad on Amazon under $250.
+The TRAILVIBER at 49 inches has the longest belt in this guide.

 Does belt width matter for tall users?

 Less than belt length, but still meaningful.
-Most walking pads are 16-18 inches wide.
+Most walking pads are 15-18 inches wide.
 Taller users with broader shoulders tend to prefer 18 inches because of arm swing room and the slightly wider stance.
-The TRAILVIBER is 18″, the Sperax is 16″, the rest are 17″.
+The TRAILVIBER is 18”, the MERACH is 16.5”, the THERUN is 15”, and the UREVO and Goplus are 17”.

 Will a long-belt walking pad fit under a standing desk?

 Yes.
-All five pads here have folded thicknesses between 4.6 and 6 inches, which clears the bottom of every standing desk on the market when raised to a standard standing height (40-48 inches above the floor).
-The footprint difference between a 48″ and 42″ pad is just 6 inches of length — usually irrelevant under a desk.
+Pads in this class typically fold to between about 4.5 and 6 inches thick, which clears the bottom of every standing desk on the market when raised to a standard standing height (40-48 inches above the floor).
+The footprint difference between a 48” and 42” pad is just 6 inches of length — usually irrelevant under a desk.

 Are heavier tall users better off with a treadmill?